Mighty Hispanic Leaders

 This ad from the 1970s assumes that many in Georgetown may not know “the way to San José,” as the refrain asked in the song made popular by Dionne Warwick referring to San José, California.
 The neighborhood and visitors kept the grocery going until the 1990s.

-Other Hispanic-owned businesses sprang up in San José and around town, such as Antonio Martinez’s restaurant at 8th and MLK; Brijido Rodriguez’s Café and Dance Platform; Benito Perez’s Chili Stand; Adolfo Barrera’s Adolfo’s Grocery; Eugenio and Henry Zavala’s barber shops; and the Kash and Karry Grocery in San José owned by Josefa and Eustacio Maldanado.
+Other Hispanic-owned businesses sprang up in San José and around town, such as Antonio Martinez’s restaurant at 8th and MLK; Brijido Rodriguez’s Café and Dance Platform; Benito Perez’s Chili Stand; Adolfo Barrera’s Adolfo’s Grocery at 8th and Rucker; Eugenio and Henry Zavala’s barber shops; and the Kash and Karry Grocery in San José owned by Josefa and Eustacio Maldanado.

 Photo courtesy of Sandra Vasquez Alvarado